 The 1040A is a simpler version of Form 1040.
-You can use it if you meet the less-complex 1040A requirements.
+You can use it if you meet the 1040A requirements, which are less complex than those for a 1040.
 If you're filing a paper return and meet the requirements, using the simpler 1040A reduces the chance for both:

 - Costly errors

 - A delay in processing your return

 Your taxable income must be less than $100,000 to use the 1040A.
 Also, your income can only come from these sources: